 How good do you want to be?
 The effect of your leadership behaviour on the team’s mental well-being

-The session is a review of our leadership behaviour and particularly the 3 values of trust, accountability and self discipline, and how to build and maintain positive mental attitude and metal well being for yourself, and thus your organisation.
+The session is a review of our leadership behaviour and particularly the 3 values of trust, accountability and self discipline, and how to build and maintain positive mental attitude and mental well being for yourself, and thus your organisation.

 With an increased understanding of why, and when these to vital values are essential, we can then unpack how they impact: